ks00908/doot-doot/.github/ISSUE_TEMPLATE/effect-merge-request.md

 ---
-name: Effect Merge Request
+name: Effect Pull Request
-about: This template serves as boilerplate to submitting merge request for sound effects
+about: This template serves as boilerplate to submitting pull request for sound effects
 title: ''
 labels: ''
 assignees: ''